peytoncordero/DRI25/pandas.md

 </Keywords>

 ## Convert Series Object to Dataframe
 You will notice that our output is not a Dataframe.
 Instead, it's a Series Object, which doesn't allow us to select data or make further calculations on the data.
-We can convert it to a Dataframe by first storing the command above in a new variable and stacking two extra commands" `to_frame` and `reset_index`:
+We can convert it to a Dataframe by first storing the command above in a new variable and stacking two extra commands, `to_frame` and `reset_index`:

 ```python